 Apple Push Certificates expire after one year and need to be manually renewed.
 This article shows you the easy way to renew your Apple Push Certificate with Addigy.

-Note: If the Apple Push Certificate does happen to expire, the MDM connection will break, and the Apple Push Certificate cannot be renewed.
-In this case, a new or an alternative Apple Push Certificate must be applied to Policies that had the MDM Profile that expired.
+Note: If the Apple Push Certificate does happen to expire, there may be an indeterminate period where it can still be renewed.
+If it cannot be renewed in the Apple Push Certificates portal, a new or an alternative Apple Push Certificate must be applied to Policies that had the MDM Profile that expired.
 Since the Push Cert has been changed, all Devices that receive this new MDM Profile will need to have their end-users manually approve the Profile again.

 - To renew the Certificate, first, navigate to Account > MDM Settings, find the Certificate you'd like to renew, and then make a note of the APN Topic.

-- After this, click Renew which will open the Renew Certificate window.
+- After this, click the three dots to your left and then click Renew which will open the Renew Certificate window.